-No soil, Just Water 4-H Curriculum was developed by the Cooperative Extension Program at NC A&T State University as a pilot program associated with a Agri-Science initiative across the state.
+No soil, Just Water 4-H Curriculum was developed by the Cooperative Extension Program at NC A&T State University as a pilot program associated with an Agri-Science initiative across the state.
 Lee County 4-H may be able to provide materials depending on demand.
-Graphing and observation opportunities post lesson.
+Graphing and observation opportunities post-lesson.

-This lesson is approximately 1 hour can be done virtually with kits in the youth’s hands.
-By the end the youth will have a completed, seeded planter and instructions for after care.
+This lesson is approximately 1 hour and can be done virtually with kits in the student’s hands.
+By the end, students will have a completed, seeded planter and instructions for aftercare.